Lisa Gilroy

-Lisa Gilroy (born October 22, 1989) is a Canadian actress and comedian best known for her viral comedic videos and her appearances on the podcast Comedy Bang!
+Lisa Gilroy (born 22 October 1989) is a Canadian actress and comedian.
+She is known for her viral comedic videos, as well as her appearances on the podcast Comedy Bang!
 Bang! and the streaming service Dropout.

-Gilroy's notable roles are Alyssasays in the Netflix series Glamourous, Sarah Green in the Hulu series Interior Chinatown, and Vermin in the Peacock series Twisted Metal.
+Gilroy's notable roles are Alyssasays in the Netflix series Glamorous, Sarah Green in the Hulu series Interior Chinatown, and Vermin in the Peacock series Twisted Metal.

 Early life

 Gilroy is originally from the south side of Edmonton, Alberta, where she attended Strathcona High School.
 Gilroy graduated from the University of Alberta in 2014 with a BA/BEd in drama.
 She moved to Toronto in 2014, where she hosted YTV's The Zone and appeared on television series such as Undercover High, Air Farce, and The Beaverton.
 She was also a member of The Second City Toronto's Tour Company and the sketch group The Sketchersons.

 Career

 After achieving success in Toronto, Gilroy moved to Los Angeles and began performing as part of improv troupes at Upright Citizens Brigade and The Groundlings, where she is part of the Sunday Company.
 In 2022, Gilroy was named one of Vultures "Comedians You Should and Will Know" as well as being selected as one of the "New Faces of Comedy" for Just for Laughs Montréal 2022.

 She drew significant mainstream attention in 2022 as a result of a series of viral videos on platforms like Twitter, TikTok, and Instagram.

 She is a frequent guest on the podcasts Comedy Bang!
 Bang! and Take Your Shoes Off with Rick Glassman.
 She has also appeared on the podcasts Bad Friends, TigerBelly, and Whiskey Ginger.
-Gilroy has also played roles in television shows including Brooklyn Nine-Nine, Let's Be Real, Fairview, Jury Duty, History of the World, Part II, Black Mirror, and multiple Dropout productions, including Make Some Noise, Game Changer, and Very Important People.
-She appeared in the Netflix series Glamorous, as well as the Hulu series Interior Chinatown and Comedy Central's animated series Golden Axe, based on the Sega video game franchise.
+Gilroy has also played roles in television shows including Brooklyn Nine-Nine, Let's Be Real, Fairview, Jury Duty, History of the World, Part II, Black Mirror, A Man on the Inside, and multiple Dropout productions, including Make Some Noise, Game Changer, and Very Important People.
+She appeared in the Netflix series Glamorous and the Hulu series Interior Chinatown and will feature in Comedy Central's upcoming animated series Golden Axe, based on the Sega video game franchise.
 She guest-starred as Vermin in the second season of the Peacock series Twisted Metal.
+She appeared in the Apple TV shows The Studio as Gabby and Shrinking as Kimmy.

-She hosted the 13th Canadian Screen Awards in March 2025, and in late May, Gilroy appeared as the first-ever guest host of CBS' After Midnight, filling in for Taylor Tomlinson who had a conflicting engagement.
-Gilroy had previously been a panelist on the popular late-night TV show four times before garnering the guest host assignment.
+She hosted the 13th Canadian Screen Awards in March 2025, and in late May, Gilroy appeared as the first-ever guest host of CBS' After Midnight, filling in for Taylor Tomlinson.
+Gilroy had previously been a panellist on the popular late-night TV show four times before garnering the guest host assignment.